Strategyzer event attendee presents a business model

 CEO and co-founder of Strategyzer

-Myth 3: Innovation is harder in SMEs
+Myth 3: Innovation is harder to execute in SMEs

-Our mission is clear: to dispel the myth that innovation is solely the domain of large companies and make it accessible to all through affordable program licenses.
-Recognizing these budget constraints of SMEs compared to their larger counterparts, Strategyzer now offers affordable programs designed for SMEs.
+Our mission is clear: to dispel the myth that innovation is solely the domain of large companies and make it accessible to all through affordable program licenses — you really do not need a considerable investment to drive innovation.

 related reads